Is Oatmeal Good for Fatty Liver? My Healing Journey and Tips

 Oatmeal is rife with compounds known as polyphenols which are known for their potent antioxidant properties, as well as anti-itching, and anti-inflammatory properties.

 The nutritional and health components of oatmeal make it a practical choice for consumption by anyone with fatty liver – and also a great choice for those who just want to eat a healthy diet.
-If itching is a problem, make sure to read my previous article about itching relief if you have NAFLD.

 IMPORTANT TO KNOW: Not all types of store-brought oatmeal remain healthy, mainly because they are served in combination with added sugars, artificial flavors, and other chemicals.
-Keep reading to learn how to make sure that you choose the best possible oatmeal for your diet.

-My recommended oats / oatmeal for Fatty Liver Disease
+My recommended oats for Fatty Liver Disease

 While any type of oatmeal that is 100% oats can be considered a good choice, if you don’t want to do the searching yourself, I have two recommendations for you below.
 Choose either one, as they’re both great!